Seeking Pulmonology/Critical Care Specialist - Northeast INDIANA - Tertiary Care Hospital

-- Base Salary plus Incentive
+- Shift Rate Pay plus Incentive

-- Commencement Bonus
+- Commencement and/or Sign On Bonus

-- Medical Education Debt Repayment
+- Potential for Medical Education Debt Repayment

 Lutheran Hospital is a 396-bed tertiary care facility that opened on Thanksgiving Day in 1904.
 Lutheran’s areas of specialized care include northern Indiana’s only heart and kidney transplant programs, a Bariatric Surgery Center of Excellence®, Level II verified adult and pediatric trauma centers, an accredited and commended community hospital cancer care program and a certified primary stroke center.
 Lutheran’s trailblazing history of heart care is also evident through its accreditations as a heart failure institute and chest pain center.
 It has also achieved advanced certification from The Joint Commission for ventricular assist devices.
 Lutheran Children’s Hospital teams with more than 75 pediatricians practicing in 27 areas of pediatric specialty in an environment filled with imagination and color.
 Lutheran Hospital is committed to providing the highest level of expertise and technology locally so patients don’t have to travel hours from home to receive the care they deserve.